Cold in July (film): Plot

-Ray Price visits Richard at work and claims that Freddy changed his appearance to avoid capture, explaining the discrepancy in the wanted poster.
+Ray visits Richard at work and claims that Freddy changed his appearance to avoid capture, explaining the discrepancy in the wanted poster.
 Richard is visited by Jim Bob Luke—a private investigator known by Ben—who says the name Fred Russell is tied to several widely circulated news stories about the killing of a burglar.
 Jim theorizes that after Freddy became involved with the Dixie Mafia, he was caught by Federal investigators, who faked Freddy's death and placed him in Witness Protection in exchange for information.

 Jim, Richard, and Ben learn that Freddy might be living in Houston under the name "Frank Miller".
-When they attempt to meet him at his new home, they instead find a number of home videos which turn out to be snuff films, one of which features Freddy Russell beating a woman to death with a baseball bat.
+When they attempt to meet him at his new home, they instead find a number of home videos which turn out to be snuff films, one of which features Freddy Russel beating a woman to death with a baseball bat.
 Richard wants to take the tape to the police.
-Jim believes the police already know about the videos but are unconcerned because Freddy is far more valuable as an informant against the Dixie Mafia while the victims are illegal immigrants whom few will miss.
+Jim believes the police already know about the videos but are unconcerned because Freddy is far more valuable as an informant against the Dixie Mafia while the victims are illegal immigrant prostitutes whom few will miss.
 Ben is so enraged by his son's actions that he is resolved to kill him at any cost.

 They track Freddy to a remote mansion where he and his associates are making another snuff film.
 They infiltrate the mansion and begin killing everyone they encounter.
 When Freddy is the last survivor, Ben hesitates to kill him, and Jim is shot.
 Freddy shoots both Richard and Ben before Ben finally wounds him.
 Ben declares himself as Freddy's father, shoots his son in the head, and dies from his own wounds shortly after.
 Jim and Richard set the mansion ablaze and escape with the hostage.
 The next morning Richard returns home to his family.